 Particles come in many shapes and sizes.
 Analyzing particles in food ingredients and correctly characterizing them is important because they can greatly affect the taste, appearance, stability, and processability of the final product.
-CP Kelco, a leading producer of specialty hydrocolloids, manufactures a variety of texturizing and stabilizing ingredients for food processors.
-Dynamic imaging particle analysis allows them to quickly and easily detect particle variations and ensure top quality products.
+CP Kelco, a leading producer of specialty hydrocolloids based in San Diego, manufactures a variety of texturizing and stabilizing ingredients for food processors.
+Flow Imaging Microscopy (FIM) allows them to quickly and easily detect particle variations and ensure top quality products.

 He’s called the fixer.